 2. Walk Under Deception Pass Bridge

 The most famous bridge in Washington is Deception Pass, which connects Whidbey Island to Fidalgo Island.
 You can visit this when you’re visiting Anacortes or taking a Whidbey Island day trip, and it’s great to add to your Washington summer bucket list.
-Diehard fans of The Ring may recognize this as a bridge which was featured in the movie.
+Diehard fans of The Ring may recognize this as a bridge that was featured in the movie.

 Not only is the water a beautiful green color, but you’ll notice various whirlpools due to the two different bodies of water meeting.
 You can drive over the bridge or walk underneath it to get pictures.
 For a really unique angle, you can even take a boat tour right under the bridge.